darkorsa/cordo/README.md

 ### Errors

-By default all errors are logged to the *storage/logs/error.log* file.
+By default all the errors are logged to the *storage/logs/error.log* file.

 Additionally in **dev** environment errors will be prompth to the screen in pretty format using [Whoops](https://github.com/filp/whoops).
 Errors in console are also pretty formated.
 In **production** environment errors stack traces will be emailed to the addresses defined in *config/error.php*.